VigRX Plus Reviews: Does it boost male sexual performance?

 • A 71% increase in satisfaction from sexual intercourse

-Overall erectile function improved by 56%.
-90% of the participants wanted to continue with treatment after the study.
+Overall erectile function improved by 56%, and 90% of the participants wanted to continue with treatment after the study.

 These look like pretty promising results, but there are major caveats to the study.
 One red flag is that Leading Edge Health, the company that makes VigRX, funded the study.
-There’s a clear statement of ethics at the top, and the triple-blind design should have shielded the study from too much bias.
-Perhaps more importantly, the study also used a population that was too small to draw any statistically significant conclusions.
+There’s a clear statement of ethics at the top, and the triple-blind design should have shielded the study from too much bias, but we still prefer independent third-party studies.
+And perhaps more importantly, the study also used a population that was too small to draw any statistically significant conclusions.

 But the biggest problem with the study is the difference in the doses provided to participants and the doses sold to the general public.
 Study participants received between two and eight times the dose strength of what you see on the back of the box.
 That doesn’t quite bring the doses of individual components in line with what researchers use when studying them in isolation, but the combination of those higher doses would have a greater chance of efficacy than the dose levels in VigRX Plus.